-Jeffrey Lehrman, DPM, is in private practice just outside Philadelphia and is the Medical Director at the Crozer Wound Healing Center.
+Jeffrey D Lehrman, DPM, CPC, recently named one of America's Most Influential Podiatrists, is in private practice Fort Collins, CO.
 He is a Diplomate of the American Board of Foot and Ankle Surgery, Fellow of the American Society of Podiatric Surgeons, and is recognized as a Master by the American Professional Wound Care Association.
-He is a Fellow of the American Academy of Podiatric Practice Management, serves on the APMA Coding Committee and the APMA MACRA Task Force, and is an Expert Panelist on Codingline.
-He sits on the board of directors of both the American Professional Wound Care Association and the American Society of Podiatric Surgeons.
-Dr Lehrman is an adjunct clinical professor at Temple University School of Podiatric Medicine and trains surgical residents and medical students at his hospital system.
+He is a Fellow of the American Academy of Podiatric Practice Management and an Expert Panelist on Codingline.
+In his role as a Consultant to the APMA Health Policy and Practice Department, Dr Lehrman serves as an advisor to the APMA Coding Committee and the APMA MACRA Task Force.
+Dr Lehrman sits on the board of directors of both the American Professional Wound Care Association and the American Society of Podiatric Surgeons.
+He is an adjunct clinical professor at Temple University School of Podiatric Medicine.
 Dr Lehrman is also on the editorial advisory board of the journal WOUNDS and is a consulting editor for Podiatry Management magazine.

 Kristen McGinness, DPMAssociate Residency Director